 “Citrus essential oils contain more than 85% volatile compounds, which can be lost at room temperature or above,” says nutritional researcher Nazik Mustafa, writing for the University of Sharjah (Sudan) in a 2015 report.

 “The antimicrobial properties of CEOs [citrus essential oils] are attributed more to these volatile compounds; hence, there is a need to combine their use in food preservation with improved packaging materials and techniques.
 Vacuum-packed foods, canned foods, and bottled juices could be the first food commodities in which EOs are used commercially.”

 Other researchers are focusing on extracts derived from more savory essential oils such as rosemary.
 For example, companies in Morocco have begun to extract two substances in rosemary to make all-natural meat preservatives.
 Rosmarinic acid and carnosic acid found in rosemary can be combined to inhibit the free-radical chain reaction that leads to spoilage in fats, oils, and meats.

-Finally, some studies have looked at the possibility of using “nano-encapsulating” of essential oils to retain their anti-fungal properties in above room-temperature conditions.
+Finally, some studies have looked at the possibility of using “nano-encapsulating” essential oils to retain their anti-fungal properties in above-room-temperature conditions.

 Do Essential Oils Retain Their Properties in High Heat?

 What happens to the health-supporting benefits of essential oils when they’ve been heated?
 For example, will lemon oil keep its proven anti-inflammatory properties after it has been heated up and swirled into a cream pie?

 Generally speaking, most essential oils cannot maintain their basic qualities in temperatures above room temperature.
 So while you may still have the lemon flavor associated with that pie, the actual essential oil, if it has been heated, will probably no longer have the potential healing properties usually associated with it.